EdDataScienceEES/tutorial-JessHogg/index.md

 ```
 If you want to include multiple edges then you can add : However you need to know if your edges are undirected or directed:
 - Directed: when an edge has a specific direction from one vertex to another.
 In other words if it demonstrates a one way relationship.
 When graph is plotted arrows appear to show direction
 - Undirected: when an edge does not have a direction, therefore a mutualistic relationship between vertices.
-No arrows present when plotted just soild lines.
+No arrows present when plotted just solid lines.

 ```r
 g1 <- graph_from_literal(A - B:C, A-D)